-At a strategic level, the major risks are identified and assessed periodically with a strategic risk analysis from the group and control risk self-assessments at business lines.
+Through a combined top-down and bottom-up SRA (Strategic Risk Analysis) approach, the most important strategic risks are identified.
 After the analysis a list of risk priorities is established and risk management actions are assigned.
 The progress of these actions is monitored in the a.s.r.
 Risk Committee.